My Thoughts Are Silent: Estimate

 In June 2017, the film was one of the winners of the 10th Derzhkino Competition.
-The film received state funding of UAH 8.9 million UAH out of a total estimate of UAH 9.2 million UAH.
+The film received state funding of ₴8.9 million out of a total estimate of ₴9.2 million.
 Filming began in Ukraine in March 2018.
 Filming took place in Kyiv, in the Carpathians Mountains, and in the Zakarpattia Oblast.

 Music

-Most of the money was spent on music.
-For almost 10 thousand dollars.
+Most of the money was spent on music, with a total cost of almost $10,000.
 The authors of the film acquired the rights to the song Spice Girls Viva Forever.
 The song became the most expensive item of expenses not by chance, because the main character wants to live like Victoria Beckham, because she is in love with her.
 Because of this, her song was identified as the key in the tape.
 For this purpose, the female ensemble of the chamber choir “Inspiratum” of the Procathedral Cathedral of St. Alexander, which is located in Kyiv on Kostyolnaya Street, recorded a version for the film.
+The melody of the mallard's call is from the Rozz Dyliams song "Galeforce Beach".
+His song "Latitudes" is also played in the movie during the pool scene.

 Release

 Festival release

-The film was first shown on July 4, 2019 at the East of West section of the 54th Karlovy Vary International Film Festival.
+The film was first shown on 4 July 2019 at the East of West section of the 54th Karlovy Vary International Film Festival.
 There, the movie "My Thoughts Are Silent" received a Special Jury Award.
 In Ukraine, the premiere of the film took place during the Odesa International Film Festival, where Antonio Lukich's work received the Audience Award, the FIPRESCI Award for Best Ukrainian Film, the Award for Best Actor (Irma VItovska-Vantsa).

 Movie release

-The movie rental in Ukraine took place on January 16, 2020.
-The distributor made a re-release of the tape on March 5, 2020 in Ukraine on the occasion of International Women's Day.
+The movie rental in Ukraine took place on 16 January 2020.
+The distributor made a re-release of the tape on 5 March 2020 in Ukraine on the occasion of International Women's Day.